thenoisyninga/reading_habit_tracker/README.md

-# reading_habbit_and_page_tracker
+# Reading Habbit Tracker

-A useful bookmark keeper and reading habit tracker for people wanting to make their reading consistent.
+A useful habit tracker app that keeps your reading bookmarks overtime to provide a visual representation of how much you have read overtime.